fjnitsch/fjnitsch.github.io/index.md

 I also ad honorem lead [EDUCAT](https://www.educatgermany.com), an international non-profit association of ca. 30 volunteers from Syria to Kenya.
 In a nutshell, we consult educational projects in the Global South on impact measurement and fundraising.

 If you have some questions regarding my research or just would like to chat please do no hesitate to reach out: [felixjan.nitsch(at)insead.edu](mailto:felixjan.nitsch@insead.edu)

+You can also provide me feedback anonymously [here](https://www.admonymous.co/nitschfj).